 Catherine enjoyed working with a variety of individuals and groups as the lead instructor and owner of Equability Yoga and Pilates in Forest Park, IL.
 She was particularly fascinated with helping her clients to prevent or recover from injuries and after 5 years of running a successful business, she closed her studio in order to pursue her Doctoral studies in 2007.
 In PT school, she learned new words for symptoms she had been experiencing, including generalized hypermobility syndrome, orthostatic intolerance, and spondylolisthesis.

 Catherine earned her Doctorate in Physical Therapy in 2010 and set out to further specialize in Pelvic Floor and Orthopedic Manual Therapy.
-She joined the staff of Andersonville Physical Therapy and created the Pelvic and Abdominal Physical Therapy Services.
-Amidst some unfortunate trends in health care, APT remains committed to high quality, individualized care, thus providing Catherine with a professional home for seeing patients and mentoring students and new graduates.
+She joined the staff of Andersonville Physical Therapy and created the Pelvic and Abdominal Physical Therapy Services (link!)
+Amidst some unfortunate trends in health care, APT remains committed to high quality, individualized care, thus providing Catherine with a professional home for seeing patients and mentoring students/new graduates.

 Catherine believes wholeheartedly that injuries are great teachers.
 Each of her various injuries has enabled her to cultivate compassion for those who struggle with their symptoms and the process of diagnosis and treatment.
 Her professional interests reflect her desire to improve the quality of healthcare and wellness and empower people with education, awareness, and tools to improve their health and well-being.